spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-spryker-with-mysql.md

 ## MySQL version

-Currently Spryker works only with MySQL version 5.7 or higher.
+Spryker works only with MySQL version 5.7 or higher.

 ## Adjust Spryker to run with MySQL